Judgment Night (film): Casting

 According to Hopkins, he wanted John Travolta in the lead role and Kevin Spacey in the main villain role; other actors, including Ray Liotta, Tom Cruise, Samuel L. Jackson, and Christian Slater, were either offered or had turned down roles in the film.

 Comedian Adam Carolla was a stand-in for one of the "bad guy" actors, Michael Wiseman.
 He was friends with the assistant director.
 It was his first foray into film.

 Filming

-Filming took place in Chicago, Illinois, primarily at night, in the Cabrini-Green neighborhood.
+Filming took place in Chicago, Illinois, primarily at night in the Cabrini-Green neighborhood with additional filming taking place in Long Beach before relocating to Los Angeles.

 According to Hopkins, the studio was so taken aback by the bleak tone of the dailies that they thought the crew were using a matte painting.

 Hopkins further mentioned that when they were filming the scene where Ray (Jeremy Piven) is confronted by Fallon (Denis Leary), a shooting had occurred near the set, and as a result the Army came in and temporarily shut production down.